js216/CeNTREX/DAQ/README.md

 following config file sections specify the controls to be displayed in `ControlGUI`.

-Four types of controls are supported: `Checkbutton`, `Entry`, `OptionMenu`, and `Button`.
-All controls require a label (for `Button`s, it gets placed on the button, for other controls, the label will appear to the left of the control), the control type, and the `row`/`col` where they are to appear in the list of controls for a given device.
-Some controls require other options (e.g., `Button`s need the device driver function that is called when the button is pressed); see configuration files in `config/devices` for examples.
+Several types of controls are supported: `QCheckBox`, `QLineEdit`, `QComboBox`, and `QPushButton`.
+All controls require a label (for `QPushButton`s, it gets placed on the button, for other controls, the label will appear to the left of the control), the control type, and the `row`/`col` where they are to appear in the list of controls for a given device.
+Some controls require other options (e.g., `QPushButton`s need the device driver function that is called when the button is pressed); see configuration files in `config/*` for examples.

+There are two special kinds of controls, `ControlsRow` and `ControlsTable`, which combine any number of the simple controls into a row or table of them, respectively.
+When the information from these is passed to the device driver, `ControlsRow` gives a key/value dictionary (key is the individual control name, value is the current value of the control).
+In the corresponding dict for a `ControlsTable`, the key is also the control name, but the value is a list, one value for each row of the table.
+See `config/readout/PXIe5171.in` for a usage example.

 The information in these files is passed as a dictionary (named `config`) to the constructor of `Device` objects.
 The dictionary itself is created when the